African Marigold can be challenging to care for, according to some plant parents. Check out the reviews down below to learn from their experiences!

-Select your city to see how the current weather in your area affects the placement of African Marigold in your home 🏡.
+African Marigold requires abundant, bright and direct light.
+Place it less than one foot from a window to ensure it receives enough light to survive 💪.
+Select your region to see how the current weather in your area affects the placement in your home 🏡.

 African Marigold is not safe to consume.
 If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
 If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.

 African Marigold doesn’t require additional humidity.
 Plants absorb most water through their root system rather than their leaves, so the best way to provide humidity for your plants is through watering the soil.

 African Marigold does best in well-draining soil.
 A good soil will contain lots of organic matter such as coco coir as well as perlite or vermiculite to help with drainage.
 Adding a handful of perlite to regular store-bought potting soil should do the trick!